 - If you use an emergency generator, NEVER operate it indoors or plug it directly into home wiring through an outlet.
 Plug appliances directly into generator sockets.

 - Never cook with charcoal indoors or near structures.

 - Stay indoors.
 High winds will turn loose items into deadly projectiles.
 High water will drive snakes and wild animals to higher ground; highway pavement may be undermined, and power lines may be down in the wake of a storm.

 - Take special care with open fires while cooking.
 Roads may be impassable and emergency help not available.

 Repairs and the restoration of services will take time.
-In some cases, parts of an entire utility system may need to be rebuilt after damage and debris is cleared away.
+Some parts of an entire utility system may need to be rebuilt after damage and debris are cleared away.